laravel/nova-docs/4.0/metrics/defining-metrics.md

 #### Sum

-Progress metrics don't just ship with a `count` helper.
+Progress metrics don't only ship with a `count` helper.
 You may also use the `sum` aggregate method when building your metric.
-For example, the following call to the `sum` method will display a progress with the sum of completed transaction amounts against a target sales goal:
+For example, the following call to the `sum` method will display a progress metric with the sum of the completed transaction amounts against a target sales goal:

 ```php
 return $this->sum($request, Transaction::class, function ($query) {